Alluxio/alluxio/docs/en/ufs/GCS.md

 When Alluxio security is enabled, Alluxio loads the bucket ACL to Alluxio permission on the first time when the metadata is loaded to Alluxio namespace.

-### Mapping from GCS user to Alluxio file owner

-By default, Alluxio tries to extract the GCS user id from the credentials.
-Optionally, `alluxio.underfs.gcs.owner.id.to.username.mapping` can be used to specify a preset gcs owner id to Alluxio username static mapping in the format `id1=user1;id2=user2`.
-The Google Cloud Storage IDs can be found at the console [address](https://console.cloud.google.com/storage/settings).
-Please use the "Owners" one.

 ### Mapping from GCS ACL to Alluxio permission

 Alluxio checks the GCS bucket READ/WRITE ACL to determine the owner's permission mode to a Alluxio